-To be blunt, yes and no. Taking one class only gives you the tools to practice and develop with after the class is over.
-It doesn’t matter how great of an instructor you have, one 4 hour course, or a 2 day course only gives you the information you need to develop yourself into a mature protector of life.
-There’s no way to develop that much muscle and mental memory to ensure you’re ready for any and all situations.
+To put it briefly, taking one class only gives you the tools to practice and develop with after the class is over.
+One 4 hour course, or a 2 day course only gives you the information you need to develop yourself into a mature protector of life.
+There’s no way to develop that much muscle and mental memory in that short period of training.
 Now with that being said, taking one class puts you leaps and bounds ahead of the bad guy.
 Remember this: Bad guys don’t train, good guys do.
 The best advice I can give as a student and instructor is keep learning, keep practicing, and keep training!!!
 Just like learning to play guitar, it’s a never ending lesson.
 There is no graduation day.
 As humans, we are a “monkey see, monkey do” type of species.
 If you train, those around you will train.
 Our children are going to do as we do.
-If we train, they will train.
 The problem I see in today’s society is firearms have been demonized through the media and Hollywood’s portrayal as a “bad guy” toy.
-We as citizens have become complacent and rely on law enforcement to handle our protection.
-Only you can protect yourself when seconds matter.
+As if that isn’t enough, we as citizens have become complacent and rely on law enforcement to handle our protection.
 Guns solve problems between 1000fps and 3000fps.
 Law Enforcement’s average response time to the scene is 11 minutes.
 Almost all situations that require you to use a firearm, you don’t have 11 minutes, you have a split second to react.
-Your willingness to train will determine if the police officer that arrives first is calling the coroner for you or the bad guy.
+Case in point, your training will determine if the police officer that arrives first is calling the coroner for you or the bad guy.

-There’s more than plenty of firearms instructors out there.
-Do your research and find one that suits your needs, and show up ready to learn, ready to shoot, and ready to defend your family or country should the opportunity present itself.
-With technology taking jobs everywhere and in every industry, firearms instruction is no different.
-Companies like American Resistance are now offering their training courses on sites like Patreon.
+It gets better.
+Technology is taking jobs everywhere and in every industry.
+Firearms instruction is no different.
+The solution is simple.
+Companies like American Resistance Gear are now offering their training courses on sites like Patreon.
 Patreon is “pay to view” type website/app that gives you the ability to take the course in the comfort of your own home or range.
 Given that the instructor isn’t standing on the firing line with you, you still get all the valuable information.
 With ARG’s Patreon page, you also get the ability to get a personal call or FaceTime style video to help with anything the Patreon videos were not able to help with.
 So for those of you out there that want to take a class with ARG, but you live too far to travel down for a class, you can log on and begin your training class on your own time.
 We also offer on Patreon the ability for you as the student to have us make a custom video to you.
-This saves your time and money.
-Here’s a link to our Patreon Page: New videos are going up on there every couple of days, so be patient as we make them and if there’s a particular video you’d like to see, please send an email to: Michael@americanresistancegear.com or call the office: 936-569-9400
+This saves you time and money.
+Here’s a link to our Patreon Page: New videos are going up on there every couple of days.
+If there’s a particular video you’d like to see, please send an email to: Michael@americanresistancegear.com or call the office: 936-569-9400.

 Thank you for your time, and most of all, thank for being an American Patriot.
 We look forward to training the American Patriots,